-The 2018 Budget for the Office of the Public Defender seeks only to ensure pay equality, provide our office with the resources and tools needed to ensure competency and relevancy in our work, and to maintain the level of staffing required for us to sustain the accomplishments and meet the goals discussed above.
+The 2019 Budget for the Office of the Public Defender seeks to establish a competitive salary schedule, one that will attract and maintain a quality staff as well as provide our office with the resources and tools needed to ensure competency and relevancy in our work.

-Public Defender Stephen W. Herrick, his chief assistant Terry Kindlon and Assistant Public Defender Jessica Gorman all serve as speakers and teachers for Dr. Alice Green's Know Your Rights program at the Albany Center for Law and Justice.
+Public Defender Stephen W. Herrick and a number of the assistant public defenders will continue to serve as speakers and teachers for Dr. Alice Green's Know Your Rights program at the Albany Center for Law and Justice.
 Each presentation is led by a lawyer and at least one police officer, and is designed not only to teach basic legal rights in the context of common police encounters, but also to enhance communication between members of the community and police.
 The program encourages questions, participation and honest dialogue.
 Currently, programs are planned for the general public along with local youth, including those in the Summer Youth Employment Program.